 Online classes/courses take place 100% online via Canvas, without required in-person or Zoom meetings.
 Through funding made available by the Child Development Division, this course is available at no cost to staff of licensed afterschool programs.

-How to register: Registration is not yet open.
+How to register: Registration is closed for Fall 2022.